-Iran Mobile SWOT An alysis Strengths Continued subscription growth despite high mobile penetration rate.
-Competition between operators driving growth and innovation.
-The launch of 3G and 4G services driving mobile data uptake.
-Weaknesses Average customer spending levels are low.
-Mobile data services are subject to government censoring and filtering.
-US embargo puts limits on potential network equipment partners for the operators.
-Lack of international investments.
-Opportunities Smartphone penetration is low, with Iran a late developer, meaning there are opportunities for vendors over the medium term in smartphone retail and data service up-sell.
-The presence of large numbers of inactive prepaid users inflates the penetration rate and masks the potential for further customer growth.
-Although in the early stages, the market for mobile value-added and data services is expected to see strong growth over the next few years; the youthful orientation of Iran's population should help to underpin future growth.
-Threats Government controls over mobile data and internet services could limit the growth of this potentially lucrative sector.
-Unstable political and security environment could hinder investment in the sector from equipment manufacturers and content providers.
+Iran Mobile SWOT Analysis

+- Continued subscription growth despite high mobile penetration rate. - Competition between operators driving growth and innovation. - The launch of 3G and 4G services driving mobile data uptake.

+- Average customer spending levels are low. - Mobile data services are subject to government censoring and filtering. - US embargo puts limits on potential network equipment partners for the operators. - Lack of international investments.

+- Smartphone penetration is low, with Iran a late developer, meaning there are opportunities for vendors over the medium term in smartphone retail and data service up-sell. - The presence of large numbers of inactive prepaid users inflates the penetration rate and masks the potential for further customer growth. - Although in the early stages, the market for mobile value-added and data services is expected to see strong growth over the next few years; the youthful orientation of Iran's population should help to underpin future growth. - The government is making headway in a process of lifting the sanctions.

+- Government controls over mobile data and internet services could limit the growth of this potentially lucrative sector. - Unstable political and security environment could hinder investment in the sector from equipment manufacturers and content providers.